strv20/website/content/news/Black history month/index.md

 As we are in Black history month, I felt the need to go back to my ancestors, who are an integral part of who I am today.

 In 2018, I went to a PhD interview, where I was asked, who was my role model or someone I admired a lot.
 I was not prepared for that question and was definitely caught off guard.
 I automatically answered my grandfather,  who gave up an established life in a small city to move to the capital and give a better life to my mom, aunt and uncles, never looking back.
 He was a great person with a far-sighted, visionary, perspective.
-In a different time, or if he were born somewhere else, he could have done far.
+In a different time, or if he were born somewhere else, he could have gone ever further.
 He valued knowledge and education, and instilled those values in his children, which were in turn passed on to me.
 It is a legacy that I value immensely, and try to keep as alive as possible.

 ![](featured_01.jpeg)